-Our specialised teaching team has adopted a thematic approach to the curriculum at Key Stages 1, 2, 3 & 4.
+Our specialised teaching team adopt a thematic approach as required to the curriculum at Stage 1, 2, 3 & 4.
 This approach has several potential advantages:

-- It can reduce pressure on the timetable to allow more time for the Core Curriculum areas. - There is an overwhelming child-centred focus. - It will help generalise skills and support students to transfer learning. - Children will link learning with increased independence and fluency. - Increased flexibility of thinking. - Learning will be more practical. - It can be a powerful vehicle to promote cross-curricular skills including independence and the key skill areas of ICT, communication, problem solving (resilience), teamwork and improving own performance & learning.
+- It can reduce pressure on the timetable to allow more time for the Core Curriculum areas. - There is an overwhelming child-centred focus. - It will help generalise skills and support students to transfer learning. - Children will link learning with increased independence and fluency. - Increased flexibility of thinking. - Learning will be more practical.

+• It can be a powerful vehicle to promote cross-curricular skills including independence and the skill areas of ICT, communication, problem solving (resilience), teamwork and improving own performance & learning.

-The following subjects are taught at Key Stage 1 & 2:
+The following subjects are taught at Stage 1 & 2:

-- English/ Phonics
+- English/Phonics

-- Communication/ Phonics
+- Communication/Language

 - Mathematics

 - Science

-- ICT
+- Computing

 - PSHE

 - Humanities

 - Modern Foreign Languages

 - Art/DT

-- Food technology
+- Food Technology

 - Music

 - Sport

 - Sensory Hub curriculum visits

 - Swimming

 - Horticulture

 - Options one afternoon a week, students are given the opportunity to choose between a range of activities.